Obama fights back after debate setback

 Looking at times tired and displeased, Obama did not seize opportunities to attack the Republican on his business record at Bain Capital, the "47 percent" video and his refusal to release more income tax returns.

+All this unfolded before a national television audience of 67.2 million, according to television ratings firm Nielsen, up 28 percent compared wit the first presidential debate in 2008 between Obama and Republican Senator John McCain.

-With two more presidential debates before the November 6 Election Day, senior aide David Axelrod said the Obama campaign would adjust its strategy as a result of the debate.
+With two more presidential debates before the November 6 election, senior aide David Axelrod said the Obama campaign would adjust its strategy as a result of the debate.

 "We are going to take a hard look at this and we are going to have to make some adjustments as to where to draw the lines in these debates and how to use our time," he told reporters.